Amifostine (Ethyol®)

 Hypocalcemia (Low Blood Calcium)

-Amifostine can cause a low level of calcium in your blood.
+This medication can cause a low level of calcium in your blood.
 Symptoms of low blood calcium include muscle spasms and/or twitching, numbness or tingling of fingers, toes, or around the mouth.
-If this occurs, your healthcare team may ask you to take calcium supplements (like Tums) to correct this problem.
-Do not take supplements without first consulting your care team.
+If this occurs, your provider may ask you to take calcium supplements (like Tums) to correct this problem.
+Do not take supplements without first talking with your provider.

 Reproductive Concerns

 Amifostine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Exposure of an unborn child to this medication could cause birth defects.
-It is also recommended that breastfeeding be discontinued during treatment with this medication.
+It is also recommended not to breastfeed during treatment with this medication.